namedotnames/lhh/README.md

 # lhh
 <b>Guns in America</b>

-This is a look at the <a href=“https://wonder.cdc.gov/mcd.html”>Multiple Cause of Death</a> data from the CDC.
+This is a look at the Multiple Cause of Death data from the CDC.
 It is county-level national mortality and population data spanning the years 1999-2017.
 The data comes from death certificates filed in the U.S. of residents.

+Link to data: <a href=“https://wonder.cdc.gov/mcd.html”> https://wonder.cdc.gov/mcd.html </a>

 <b>Prerequisites</b>